skyssolutions/lynxchan/src/be/Readme.txt

 boardPage: template for the pages of the board.
 threadPage: template for the page of a thread.
 notFoundPage: template for the 404 page.
+opCell: template for the OP's.
+postCell: template for thread replies.

 Settings files that goes into the settings directory: general.json: